austen0/MountRandomizer/README.md

 ## TODO for v1.0

-- [ ] fall back on ground mounts if journal has no flying mounts while in flyable area
-- [ ] improve handling of empty mount journal
-- [ ] clean up redundant syntax, especially around population of `mountSpellPool`
 - [ ] add debugging
     - [ ] implement optional execution logging
     - [ ] create function to print out mounts that are not found in lookup tables